antedeguemon/earleyparser/README.md

-# cfglib - a simple context free grammar library
+# a simple context free grammar library
 cfglib is a python library that offers functions to handle [CFGs](https://en.wikipedia.org/wiki/Context-free_grammar).
 It was written originaly as a project for the formal languages and automatas class at UFRGS.